Kanvas33/Financial-Assets-Analysis/README.md

 **Data Collection**:

-Utilize the yfinance library to **fetch historical price data for the selected assets**.
+Utilize the yfinance library to fetch historical price data for the selected assets.
 Organize and preprocess the data using pandas and datetime.

 **Statistical Analysis**: